tributech-solutions/tributech-docs/docs/setup-instructions/setup-node-azure-marketplace.md

 First, you need to fill out the user details according to your name and company.
 In the admin user section you need to provide an e-mail adress and a password, which will be needed to log in to your DataSpace Node.

 DataSpace Hub parameters are only relevant if you chose the Custom Hub.
-As already mentioned the Custom Hub is a private Hub, that means it can only be entered on invitation.
-This invitation has to contain the Hub URL and the Hub ID.

-If you chose the Trial Hub (which will be available soon) you don't need to enter the Hub URL and Hub ID.

 More important is the DataSpace Node name, as it determines the name of the app url.
-The URl is composed as follows: *name*.dataspace-node.com.
+The URL is composed as follows: *deployment-name*.dataspace-node.com.
 In this case the app url would be demo-docs.dataspace-node.com.

 ![DataSpace-app-settings](img/setup-node-azure-dataspace-app-settings.png)